lyteword/chspurgeon-tod/volume-7/psalm-132.md

 d) That it may be abiding: "Arise into thy rest."

-2\.The reasons for this desire.
+2\.
+The reasons for this desire.

 a) With respect to the priests or ministers: "Let thy priests", etc.: not their own righteousness, but as a clothing: let them speak of "garments of salvation" and "robes of righteousness."